lqa9970/portal/README.md

 # Installation and Development

 1. Clone repository
-2. Create a .env and add needed variables
+2. Rename `.env.template` to `.env` and ask backend developers for needed variables
 3. Install the project dependencies
     > npm install
 4. Start the development server